-- In the Steps pane, select an existing step group. - b.
-Choose Move up or Move down to reorder the step groups as needed. - If you need to update information about a step group: - In the Steps pane, select an existing step group, then choose Actions, Edit step group. a. - b.
-Update the Step group name and Step group description as required. - Choose Save.
-C.
+- a.
+In the Steps pane, select an existing step group. - b.
+Choose Move up or Move down to reorder the step groups as needed. - 5.
+If you need to update information about a step group: - a.
+In the Steps pane, select an existing step group, then choose Actions, Edit step group. - b.
+Update the Step group name and Step group description as required. - c.
+Choose Save.